Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Main Results

+If the proportional part $\lambda$ is exogenously fixed, then the value of the fixed part $\kappa$ for which the agent finds it optimal to adopt the Principal's target is given by the following:

-Theorem 3.1 says that if the Principal imposes the a transaction cost with proportional part and fixed part given by (\ref{lambdaresult33}) and (\ref{kapparesult33}) respectively, then the agent's continuation region is given by $D=\{x< x^*|x,x^*\in\mathbb{R}\}$ i.e. the agent will make a purchase whenever the agent's cash-flow attains the value $x^*$.
-Moreover, the agent's purchase times are $\hat{\tau}_{j+1}=\inf\{s>\tau_j;X^{\cdot,\hat{u} } (s)> x^* \}\wedge \tau_S$ and the agent's purchases will have size given by $\hat{z}=\hat{x}-x^*$.\
+\end{theorem} Theorem \ref{Theorem 3.1.} says that if the Principal imposes a transaction cost with proportional part and fixed part given by (\ref{kapparesult33}), then the agent's continuation region is given by $D=\{x< x^{\star}|x,x^{\star}\in S\}$ i.e. the agent makes a purchase whenever the agent's cash-flow attains the value $x^{\star}$.
+Moreover, the agent's purchase times are $\hat{\tau}_{j+1}=\inf\{s>\tau_j;\; x\geq x^{\star} \}\wedge \tau_S$ and the agent's purchases have a size given by $\hat{z}=\hat{x}-x^{\star}$ which are exactly the intervention times and magnitudes that are optimal for the Principal.

 The first result of the theorem relates to the case when the Principal is free to choose the value of the proportional part of the transaction cost parameter $\lambda$ \textit{and} the fixed part of the transaction cost parameter $\kappa$.
-The second result relates to the case when the Principal is free to choose the value of the fixed part of the transaction cost parameter $\kappa$ but the proportional cost parameter $\lambda$ is exogenous and fixed. \
+The second result relates to the case when the Principal is free to choose the value of the fixed part of the transaction cost parameter $\kappa$ but the proportional cost parameter $\lambda$ is exogenous and fixed.

+Theorem \ref{Theorem 3.1.} characterises implementability conditions under which the Principal can sufficiently distort the agent's incentives so that the agent plays actions that maximise the Principal's objective.
+The following set of results relate to changes in the agent's behaviour following a modification of transaction costs.
+In particular, the following results characterise the changes in the agent's policy following a change in the agent's transaction costs.